katharinalisalin/demo-bug-template/docs/Documentation/change-request.md

 our decisions and the criteria we use when evaluating new ideas.

-!!! warning "Change request are not bug reportings"
+!!! warning "Change request are not equal to bug reportings"

     Change requests include suggestions for minor adjustments, ideas for new features, or proposals for the project's direction.
 It is important to note